 Boys typically end up in the foster care system, into an alternative unsafe environment, or back into the hands of their abuser

 The median age for a child to be trafficked in the Philippines is 11 years old

 Boys have less resources than girls when it comes to sexual abuse & trafficking

 Our vision is to see child survivors healed, restored, and empowered to develop healthy and secure lives.

-In our home we will provide protection, care, restoration, education, healing, and empowerment.
+In our home we provide protection, care, restoration, education, healing, and empowerment.

-Safety: Home away from abusers and legal assistance
+Safety: Short or long-term home safe from abusers and legal assistance.